The Importance of Boosters: How Many Stem Cell Treatments Does a Child Need?

 For a complex neurodevelopmental condition like autism, a single treatment is often just the beginning.
 The goal of stem cell therapy is not a one-time fix but a long-term autism treatment strategy.
 This is why the concept of “booster” treatments is a key part of our protocol.

-The first stem cell treatment works to calm the systemic and neurological inflammation that contributes to many of an individual’s most challenging symptoms.
-The result is a calmer, more balanced internal environment—a new foundation for progress.
+The first stem cell treatment aims to reduce systemic and neurological inflammation that contributes to many of an individual’s most challenging symptoms.
+The result is a calmer, more balanced internal environment, a new foundation for progress.

 However, the underlying conditions that allowed that “fire” to start (like immune dysregulation or gut-brain axis issues) may still be present.
-Over time, those inflammatory pressures can begin to build up again.
+Over time, those inflammatory pressures can build again.

 This is where stem cell booster shots come in.
 They are not like vaccine boosters.
 They are subsequent, full-therapeutic treatments designed to maintain the gains, continue to suppress inflammation, and further optimize the neurological environment for learning and development.